dgmcdona/go-tcp-proxy/README.md

 ```

 *Note: The `-replace` option is in the form `regex~replacer`.
 Where `replacer` may contain `$N` to substitute in group `N`.*

+### Yara example

+A file containing yara rules can be provided for each connection.
+Rules that are
+prefixed with `log_` will generate a log message upon matches but allow the
+connection to continue.
+All other rule matches will cause the connection to be
+dropped.

 ### Building from docker container